logicmonitor/logicmonitor-api-mcp/README.md

 - All tools now return the full LogicMonitor API payload (`raw`) together with request metadata so downstream agents never lose fields that the API exposes.
 - When specifying the optional `fields` parameter, only LogicMonitor-supported field names are accepted.
 Invalid field names trigger a `InvalidParams` error to prevent silent data loss or filtering mistakes.
-- Use `*` (or omit `fields`) to request the complete object.
-The `docs/swagger.json` file shipped with the project contains the authoritative schema for each resource if you need to look up the available fields.
+-  The `src/schemas/swagger.json` file shipped with the project contains the authoritative schema for each resource if you need to look up the available fields.
 - Responses always include:
   - `items` / `device`, etc. – parsed data objects for convenience
   - `raw` – the exact API payload